sanskrit/mbh-audio/mbh-audio/how.md

 The daxiṇā will be dispatched periodically (monthly at the latest).
 We will keep track of shloka-s (submitted, checked and accepted) so as to accurately calculate the amount due.

 ## For coordinators
-- Induct recording volunteers, and gather payment details (agreement [here](https://docs.google.com/document/d/1CEMH5LUhpEdu2xe0Lz2nWbW7KXAZyvWd21GUAD5iJVw/edit#)).
+- Induct recording volunteers, and gather payment details (agreement [pdf - bit.ly/mbh-sandhi-v1](bit.ly/mbh-sandhi-v1), source [here](https://drive.google.com/drive/folders/1kqnLzqgQqWx4KUE5ZoS-H6yGv2TT7xf2)).
 - Assign small portions for recordings depending on recorder's capacity.
 - Track progress, ensure respectable pace.
 - Periodically gather submitted recordings, check them, suggest corrections.